lblauch/TangCodes/README.md

 Consolidation of Tang analysis codes written in Python and MATLAB for processing videos of droplets and stentor cells and for applying machine learning.

 ## Droplet Analysis
-Previously written MATLAB code is provided and new tools written in Python are given to pick up some of the MATLAB codes functionality.
+Python modules are given to pick up some of the previously written MATLAB codes.

 ### For Python examples...
 See the *write_all_frames_to_dictionary.py* code for notes on setting up your working directory and *example_code.py* for some examples on implementation of methods and prodcuing figures like the ones seen below.